szhang120/automl_CLI/README.md

 #### `analysis plot-lp`

 Generates a plot of your cumulative net LP for the current season.
-By default, it launches an interactive plot in your web browser.
+By default, it launches an interactive plot in your web browser and includes SARIMAX forecast and linear regression lines.

 - **Usage:** `todo analysis plot-lp [OPTIONS]`
 - **Options:**
     - `--save-png` or `-s`: Save the plot as a PNG image file instead of opening it in a browser.
     - `--filename` or `-f`: Specify the filename for the saved PNG image (default: `lp_plot.png`).
+    - `--forecast` or `-F`: Include SARIMAX forecast in the plot (enabled by default).
+    - `--linear-regression` or `--lr` or `-R`: Include linear regression in the plot (enabled by default).
+    - `--forecast-days` or `-D`: Number of days to forecast into the future for all models (default: 2).
-- **Example (interactive plot):**
+- **Example (interactive plot with all defaults):**
     ```bash
     todo analysis plot-lp
     ```
-- **Example (saving to a file):**
+- **Example (saving to a file without forecast):**
     ```bash
-    todo analysis plot-lp --save-png --filename my_progress.png
+    todo analysis plot-lp --save-png --filename my_progress.png --no-forecast
     ```

 ---